 Experienced Family Law Representation Dedicated To Protecting Your Rights And Best Interests

-At the Law Office of David Pedrazas, PLLC, attorney David Pedrazas understands the unique challenges that military couples face when divorce is becoming a reality.
+At the Law Office of David Pedrazas, PLLC, divorce attorney David Pedrazas understands the unique challenges that military couples face when divorce is becoming a reality.
 He can help you overcome the complications that are presented by aspects of military service such as:

 - Preservation of benefits such as retirement and TRICARE